btrplace/migrations-UCC-15/README.md

 ...
 ```

-**Note**: Start trafic shaping if necessary by executing the script `trafic_shaping.sh` on desired nodes, it can be retrieved [here](https://github.com/btrplace/migrations-UCC-15/blob/master/utils).
+**Note**: Start trafic shaping if necessary by executing the script `trafic_shaping.sh` on desired nodes, it is located in the [sub-directory `utils/`](https://github.com/btrplace/migrations-UCC-15/blob/master/utils).

 ### Start the reconfiguration plan execution: